This post may contain affiliate links. Read our disclosure policy here.

 - Make the blueberry sauce

-In a medium saucepan, bring water, sugar or honey, and blueberries to a boil.
-Stir occasionally.
-Reduce heat and simmer for about 10 minutes.
-Make a slurry and add it to the mixture.
-Turn off the heat and let it sit for 5 minutes to thicken. - Make the soaking mixture:
+Simmer water, sugar or honey, and blueberries for about 10 minutes.
+In the meantime, combine water and cornstarch to make a slurry.
+Add it to the mixture and let it sit for 5 minutes to thicken. - Make the soaking mixture

 How to Keep it from Getting Soggy

-They key to preventing soggy French toast from getting soggy is to not let it sit in the liquid mixture for too long; this is why with this blueberry French toast, you’re dipping the bread just enough on each side to absorb some of the liquid mixture right before cooking but not so long that it will absorb a lot.
+The key to keeping French toast from getting soggy is to not let it sit in the liquid mixture for too long; this is why with this blueberry French toast, you're dipping the bread just enough on each side to absorb some of the liquid mixture right before cooking but not so long that it will absorb a lot.

 Blueberry French Toast with Blueberry Sauce